 In mainland Australia it is unusual to get temperature reports below -10C.
 Major caveats apply here and unusual does not mean never.
 The national lowest temperature record was -23C in 1994 at Charlotte's Pass, Kosciuszko National Park (KNP).
 A temperature of -19.6C was recorded there in 2010 and in August 2016 -10.4C was reached at Thredbo.
 This was the only reported sub -10C minimum reading for all of Australia over that year.
 However note there are many very cold camping locations that are not reported, such as frost hollows under clear skies, wind chill effects etc.

-I quote the following further weather record lows to support my contention that sub -10C is unusual.
 The record low in Tasmania is -13C in 1983.
 The record low in Victoria (Falls Creek) is -11.7C in 1970.
 It was also -10.5C again at Falls Creek back in 1974.
 The Queensland record low is -10.6C in 1965.
 All the sub -10C record lows are older than 20 years.
 There are no records of sub -10C temperatures in WA, SA or NT although desert nights can be very frosty and sub-zero.
 While the record minimums gives us an idea of low end temperature patterns, it does not mean minimums have not reached below -10C in recent times.

 So what about the monthly minimums for the last few years?
 For 2015 I found 9 reports of sub -10C minimums (Jun-Aug), mostly in KNP and a couple in Tasmania.
 2014 had 10 reported sub -10C minimums (Jul-Aug), again mostly KNP.
 2013 had 6 reports.
 Typically these temperatures were just below -10C to -13C.
 Some readings were for the same day from nearby stations.
 We can say it is not unusual that in any year that the KNP region will report a sub -10C minimum temperature on at least 1 occasion, but it is also fair to say that for any random day of the year that somewhere in Australia reports a sub -10C minimum is unusual.
 There were no Victorian sub -10C readings (which we may expect from Hotham or Falls Creek) for any of the years 2013 - 2016.